BHA Inc Annual Reports

 We trust you will be able to find your way about the decades and years.
 Perhaps you'll find your relative's name, your father, uncle, even your grandfather?
 The best place to look for names is in the lists of representative players.
 Of course just like today, not every player was selected in representative teams - but you never know until you look!

 Another aspect of interest to some might be to find out if their Suburb ever had a Hockey Club or Team of its own.
 There were Clubs such as Mitchelton, Stafford, Wilston, Ashgrove, Coorparoo, Toowong, Graceville, Cannon Hill and Taringa, and so on.

 Check-out the 1950 Report that records that there were twenty (20) Clubs with the Association Executive meeting twenty-nine (29) times and the General Committee meeting seven (7) times.
 The 1949 Report has an interesting Points Table - Points Tables are good because they list every team regardless of their final position.
-Not every year has a Points Table in its Report.
+Not every year's Report has included a Points Table though.
 The 1931 Report has a Points Table.

 Please enjoy reading and researching our history!